AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Methodology

 \textbf{Step 1.
-Primitive Identification: Geometric Clustering of Latent Representations.} We hypothesize that distinct algorithmic primitives are reflected in higher dissimilarities in the model's internal representations, and therefore apply k-means clustering \citep{1056489} to the model's internal representations while processing complex self-generated reasoning traces.
-For all clustering analyses, we extracted representations from layer 17 of Phi-4-base and used $k=50$ clusters.
+Primitive Identification: Geometric Clustering of Latent Representations.} We hypothesize that distinct algorithmic primitives are reflected in higher dissimilarities in the model's internal representations, and therefore apply k-means clustering \citep{1056489} to these representations while processing complex self-generated reasoning traces.
+We chose the k-means algorithm as it provided suitable results on discovering concepts in latent LLM representations in recent investigations \citep{hawasly2024scaling,petukhova2025text,kopf2025capturing}.
+For all clustering analyses, we extracted representations from layer 17 of Phi-4-base and used $k=50$ clusters (we justify these choices in App.~\ref{app:hyperparameters}).
 We fit separate models to TSP, 3-SAT, AIME, and GraphNav and also fit a joint model to TSP+AIME.

 \textbf{Step 2.
 Primitive Identification: Mapping Clusters to Associated Reasoning Traces.} We analyze the primitives associated with the different clusters revealed in step 1 by analyzing the tokens associated with a particular cluster and the context surrounding them.
-This lets us categorize algorithmic strategies, verification behaviors, and metacognitive patterns and provides direct insight into the reasoning processes models employ.
+This lets us categorize algorithmic strategies, verification behaviors, and metacognitive patterns and provides direct insight into the models' reasoning processes.
+To make this process more automatable, we additionally develop an \textbf{LLM-driven pipeline for automated labeling} of the reasoning traces associated with different clusters (App.~\ref{app:pipeline}).
+The labels map algorithmic primitives in the reasoning trace to latent clusters.
+We further define a ``cluster expressivity'' metric (defined as number of unique tokens expressed by a cluster, divided by the radius of that cluster in latent space, App.~\ref{app:expressivity}), reasoning that clusters with higher expressivity will be more likely to be accurate primitives with clear algorithmic meaning.
+The LLM-driven pipeline and the cluster expressivity together support directly applying our method to novel models and tasks.

 \textbf{Step 3.
 Primitive Composition: Hierarchical Meta-Clustering and Temporal Clustering.} To identify prevalent temporal compositions of these clusters, we then apply spectral clustering \citep{von2007tutorial} to the matrix of transition probabilities between clusters.
 This gives rise to a smaller set of meta-cluster which highlight hierarchically structured reasoning steps.
 To infer the number of meta-clusters, we identify the largest spectral gap, using a minimum of four meta-clusters.